JulHorn/serenity_bdd_example/README.md

 ## Using this Project

-In order to use the example project simply import it as Gradle project into your favorite IDE.
+In order to use the example project, simply import it as Gradle project into your favorite IDE.
 You can run the tests directly via the IDE or the Gradle "test" task.
-In order to create the test report run the "aggregate" task.
-The report can be found in the "target" folder as "index.html".
+The test report can be created via the "aggregate" task.
+It can be found in the "target" folder as "index.html".
 Simply open the file in a browser.

 ## Project Structure